I recently finished an awesome new book called Atomic Habits, by James Clear. It sets up a framework for making good habits and breaking bad habits.

 There are psychological aspects to why we spend the way we do, and you can bet the advertising agencies and retailers know all about them.

-The best way to avoid being manipulated into buying more stuff you don’t need and may not even want is to get in the habit of being appreciative for what you already have.
+The best way to avoid being manipulated into buying more stuff you don’t need and may not even want is to get in the habit of being appreciative of what you already have.

 A daily gratitude practice is a great habit to start for numerous reasons.
 It helps you start the day with a positive attitude as well as recognize the little things we take for granted.